mikael-espinola/moovie-app/README.md

 Users should be able to:

-- Find movies: Users can search for movies of their interest.
+- Find movies: Users can search for movies of their interest using: scroling homepage, by categories and by search name.

 - Watch trailers: The application allows users to view movie trailers to get an idea of what to expect.